alexkorep/webview-comm-example/README.md

-# webview-comm-example
+# React Native ⟷ WebView communication sample

-React Native ⟷ WebView communication sample
+This is a source code for my article published at https://alexkorep.com/reactnative/react-native-webview-messages/.